seanzhangkx8/ConvoKit/doc/source/model.rst

 Model
 ============

-These are the classes that comprise a ConvoKit corpus:
+These are the classes that comprise a ConvoKit corpus.

 .. toctree::
    :maxdepth: 2